dguevar1/finding_donors_for_charityml/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Project Summary

+I evaluate and optimize several diferent supervised learners to determine which algorithm will provide the highest donation yield for a fictitious charity organization called CharityML.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: